Plan Termination: FAQ

-If your firm has determined that the plan will terminate, the first step you may need to take is to notify the participants.
-If your plan is subject to Section 204(h) of ERISA (e.g., money purchase pension plan, target benefit plan), then the so-called “204(h) notice” requirement applies.** The 204(h) notice must be provided at least 15 days prior to the effective date of the plan’s termination, assuming your plan has fewer than 100 participants at that time.
+If your firm has determined that the plan will terminate, you will need to notify the participants.
+If your plan is subject to Section 204(h) of ERISA (e.g., money purchase pension plan), then the so-called “204(h) notice” requirement applies.** The 204(h) notice must be provided at least 15 days prior to the effective date of the plan’s termination, assuming your plan has fewer than 100 participants at that time.
 For a plan with 100 or more participants, the notice is required to be provided at least 45 days prior to the effective date of the plan’s termination.
 Failure to give timely 204(h) notices can mean that benefits continue to accrue until timely notices are provided.
 See “Filing and Letters” for a snapshot of a sample notice.

 What Are the Notice Requirements to Participants?

 There are no legally required advance notices for terminating a profit sharing plan or 401(k) plan.
-However, the Program recommends you notify participants that contributions will stop, accounts will be 100% vested and benefits will be distributed.
+However, the Program recommends you notify participants that contributions will stop, accounts will be 100% vested if the participant is still employed or has had a break in service of fewer than five years, and benefits will be distributed.
 Participants and other interested parties must be notified in advance if a determination letter request is being filed.
 Additionally, participants have to receive the normal distribution notices when benefits are distributed (these notices are attached to the Distribution Request Form – see Participants’ Rights).

-As described above, a “204(h) notice” must be provided to participants in a money purchase pension plan or target benefit plan.
+As described above, a “204(h) notice” must be provided to participants in a money purchase pension plan.
 The 204(h) notice must describe the impact of the plan termination and be provided at least 15 days in advance of the date benefit accruals will cease (45 days if the plan has 100 or more participants).

 Does Your Plan’s Contribution Percentage Need to Be Amended?

-If you sponsor a plan that is subject to minimum funding requirements (e.g., money purchase pension plan, target benefit plan) then the plan must first be amended to decrease the contribution percentage to zero.
+If you sponsor a plan that is subject to minimum funding requirements (e.g., money purchase pension plan) then the plan must first be amended to decrease the contribution percentage to zero.
 This should be done at least 30 days prior to the effective date of the plan termination.